What is a sponsored post?

 Our machine learning is based on an algorithm using a support vector machine underneath.
 It is not a static algorithm, yet we are regularly training the system with paid posts so that it can learn how to classify new content.
 It then analyzes the sponsored posts and how many reactions, comments, shares etc. it has to find a pattern relating these figures to whether the corresponding post has been sponsored or not.
 Our machine then computes a likelihood if the post within the public level is sponsored or not.

-In the Own Post table below you can see the column ‘Sponsored?’ with either not yet tagged, highly unlikely or highly likely.
+In the Own Post table below you can see the column ‘Sponsored?’ with either not yet classified, highly unlikely or highly likely.
 The colours red and green also provide a visual and easy way to determine if likely to be sponsored or not.
+Please note, that for pages that are part of a global page, we are unable to apply this machine learning.
+As we only get the global fan number of these pages, the algorithm can't be applied correctly.

 Below is the Sponsored Post Distribution chart, which you can hover over to see the percent and total number.

-Why is is good to analyze this data?
+Why is it good to analyze this data?